-In New Zealand we are blessed with many beautiful areas of native forest, and we're in one of them!
-Based in the foothills of the Tararua Forest Park, we make the most of our location by running a large portion of our activities in the thick native bush that surrounds our site.
+In New Zealand we are blessed with many beautiful areas of native forest.
+Based in the surrounding camp areas, we make the most of our location by running a large portion of our activities in the bush that surrounds our site.